 Black ombre hair ideas with coffee-dipped ends are coming your way!
 Complete your sun-kissed effect with added waves and texture.
 Wear this revitalizing black and blonde ombre hue, which is suitable for any occasion!

 #2: Stunning Pastel Pink and Black Ombre Hair

 Add a pink and black ombre to your top list of to-do hairstyles as colorist Natalie shows you how pastel pink and black ombre hair color is done!

-Ash blonde ombre with black roots is great for women who have naturally dark hair and want pops of bright blonde.
+Ash blonde ombre with black roots is great if you have naturally dark hair and want pops of bright blonde.
 To get this look, ask your colorist for a dimensional balayage with thick ribbons of highlights.

-Go back to black and purple shades as you rock out super long hair with this color combination!
+Go back to black and purple shades as you rock your super long hair with this color combination!
 Dark hair ombre like this can be styled sleek or wavy.

 Bloody black is back!
 Interspersed red and black ombre locks look phenomenal on most women with any hair type.

-Lovely lavender ombre works with any previous hair color.
+Lovely lavender ombre works with any previous hair color you’ve had.
 With your natural black roots, growing your hair out won’t be a problem at all.

 Breathtaking black and purple ombre ending in waves never goes out of style.
-This ombre hairstyle shows enigmatic elegance in a modern variation!
+This ombre hairstyle shows enigmatic elegance in a modern variation you have gotta try!